alperg/web-components-sample/README.md

 Web components sample

 This sample app demonstrates how to create a web component with vanilla JS.
 It pulls data from an API using fetch and renders the custom components inside an unordered list.

+## Browse

+No package dependencies or installations.
+Just browse index.html in your browser.